|

 “The Montreal Protocol has had a significant impact in reducing the amount of

-greenhouse gases that otherwise would have been emitted to the atmosphere,”
+greenhouse gases that otherwise would have been emitted to the atmosphere,” said

-industry transition during the 1990s, combined with not-in-kind technologies and
+transition during the 1990s, combined with not-in-kind technologies and

 conservation measures, has contributed to protection of both the ozone layer and